riceissa/issarice.com/wiki/university-of-washington.md

 tags: uw
 ---

-I began attending the University of Washington (UW) starting in autumn 2014.
+I began attending the University of Washington (UW) starting in autumn 2014; I plan to graduate sometime in 2018.
 I am majoring in computer science.
 For all pages on UW, see [the tags page on UW](_tags/university-of-washington).